 SafeDNS has added support for IPv6 site blocking to all of our solutions – for home, education, business, and telecom.
 Now all users of the SafeDNS cloud service will be able to restrict access to sites using the IPv6 protocol.

 IPv6 is the most recent version of the Internet Protocol (IP), the communications protocol that provides an identification and location system for computers on networks and routes traffic across the internet.
-Unlike the widely used IPv4 protocol, IPv6 has a larger addressing space as this modern-day protocol uses a 128-bit address system and is a successor to IPv4, designed to replace the latter with its 32-bit address system which will soon run out of IPv4 addresses.
+Unlike the widely used IPv4 protocol, IPv6 has a larger addressing space as this modern-day protocol uses a 128-bit address system and is a successor to IPv4, designed to replace the latter with its 32-bit address system, which will soon run out of IPv4 addresses.

-IPv6 is widely used in different industries for interaction of M2M sensor systems.
+IPv6 is widely used in different industries for the interaction of M2M sensor systems.
 The IPv6 protocol is at the heart of IoT networks and is used, along with IPv4, on many popular websites and mail services.
 SafeDNS is aware of the growing popularity of IPv6 and its influence on contemporary computer networks.
-In the anticipation of a mass transition to this more advanced protocol, we are taking steps to be fully ready for it.
+In anticipation of a mass transition to this more advanced protocol, we are taking steps to be fully ready for it.

 It is simple.
 You do not have to do anything.
 IPv6 support is already available for all of the SafeDNS users on any service plan.
-So there's need to change anything in your filtering settings.
-From now on, the sites using IPv6 are correctly blocked according to your personal SafeDNS settings.
+So there's a need to change anything in your filtering settings.
+From now on, the sites using IPv6 are correctly blocked according to your SafeDNS settings.

 Your SafeDNS Team